Price Intelligence for the Rapidly Changing Market

 How to Choose a PI tool

-Step 1: Use the above list to make a shortlist of the most relevant solutions.
+Step 1: Make a shortlist of the most relevant software providers.

 Step 2: Launch a pilot.
-The retailer’s team has to observe the solution in operation to choose the right option which covers exactly the functions important to the business.
-Using a spaceship for the tasks which a jet can do is a waste: additional functions which will never be touched will complicate the life of the retailer (including its financial aspects).
+Your team needs to observe the software in operation to choose the right option according to what functions are most important to your business.
+Additional functions which will never be touched will complicate your ability to use the software, and will also be an unnecessary additional expense.

 It is crucial that the retailer-provider agreement contains additional points covering the following: